Skip to Content

 Understanding Premises Liability Law in Florida

 Premises liability law establishes that property owners must ensure their premises are free from unreasonable hazards.
-The level of responsibility depends on the legal status of the visitor.
-Florida law classifies visitors into three categories: invitees, licensees, and trespassers.
+The level of responsibility depends on the legal status of the visitor:

 • Invitees are individuals who enter a property for the owner’s benefit, such as customers in a store.
 Property owners owe them the highest duty of care, which includes regular inspections and prompt removal of hazards.